logicalclocks/logicalclocks.github.io/docs/setup_installation/common/settings.md

   </figure>
 </p>

-## Change your password and configure multi-factor authentication in the Security section
+## Change your password and configure multi-factor authentication under the Security section
 ### Change your password
 To change your password, go to the security section, enter your current password in the __Current password__ field (1), enter the new password in the __New password__ field (2), and click on __Save__ (3).